wustep/me-ghost/README.md

 - ✔️ Dedicated Projects tab
   - ✔️ These should be tagged `projects`
   - ✔️ Set `/projects` to route to `/tags/projects`
-  - Projects will be loaded by creation date desc, with `featured` projects first
+  - ✔️ Projects will be loaded by creation date desc
+    - With `featured` projects first
+  - Projects will pop up article in modal.
   - [Idea] Custom JS-based emoji table of contents at the top.
 Each emoji links to a project and displays its title.
 - ✔️ Dedicated Articles tab
   - ✔️ These should be tagged `articles`
-  - Articles will be loaded by creation date desc, with `featured` first
+  - ✔️ Articles will be loaded by creation date desc
-  - Use `#short` tag to remove link to dedicated page
+    - With `featured` first
 - ✔️ Dedicated tags category pages: `/tag/[tag]`
 - Dynamic navbar
   - ✔️ Based on the items in Settings > Navigation: